-The Department for Education (DfE) will kick off its publication of 2019 performance tables this month (October 2019) with provisional accountability measures for secondary schools in England.
-More national data sets are set to follow in December, January and March.
+The Department for Education (DfE) has kicked off its publication of 2019 performance tables this autumn (17 October 2019) with provisional accountability measures for secondary schools in England.
+More national data sets are due to follow in December, January and March.

 So how, as an Education leader, can you make best use of all this data?
 Can you really use the strategy of benchmarking to improve both administrative processes and instructional models by examining those at other schools and multi-academy trusts (MATs) and adapting their techniques?

 Let's now take a closer look at data benchmarking and how you can use it to help make positive changes at your school or MAT.

 Benchmarking against national data sets will provide you with a range of external criteria against which you can compare you own institution’s performance.
 Used correctly, benchmarking can be an effective method of self-evaluation for schools, colleges and MATs.

 What type of national data sets are available?

 A wide range of national data is accessible, both at school/MAT-level as well as pupil-level.

 Reported measures include: pupil attainment & progress, statutory assessments, public examinations, Ofsted ratings, attendance, authorised and unauthorised absence, rate of exclusions, pupil data re local socio-economics, workforce & finance and MAT/Sponsor performance.

 Characteristics can be filtered by location, as well as other sub-groups such as pupil premium ratio/SEN ratio/EAL ratio/Free School Meals.

 How can you effectively scrutinise different levels of data?